 - Sexuality, Women's and Gender StudiesSexuality, Women's and Gender Studies

 Departmental Honors Program: In addition to the courses required for the major, students accepted as honors candidates will elect either Sexuality, Women's and Gender Studies 498D and 499 or 498 and 499D, depending on which option better accommodates the disciplines in the thesis project.
 The D designation indicates that a course offers double credit.
-In other words, students writing a SWAGS thesis may take as many as three thesis courses during their senior year.
-Moreover, they may take the double thesis course in either the fall or spring semester, a decision they will want to make only after discussion with their thesis advisor.

-Writing a SWAGS Thesis for Honors in 2013-14
+Writing a SWAGS Thesis for Honors in 2014-15

 Support for senior projects is available in the form of grants and funding through the Dean of Faculty's Office.
 Student Research Award applications can be accessed on the Dean of Faculty website.

 Any request to the Department of Sexuality, Women's and Gender Studies for funding must be submitted in writing to the SWAGS chair, Rick Griffiths, and the department coordinator, Stephanie Kvam.